 - Safra Catz

 Catz supervised the US$10.3 billion acquisition, which earned her the title of CFO.
-She’d become one of the most prominent women in business by 2009.
+She’d become one of the most Prominent Women Leaders by 2009.
 She was slated for posts in the upcoming administration alongside other high-profile CEOs such as Apple’s Tim Cook, Amazon’s Jeff Bezos, and Facebook’s Sheryl Sandberg after Donald Trump’s election.
 Catz is now widely considered the highest-paid female CEO in the United States.
 She’s also been a member of The Walt Disney Company’s board of directors since 2017.

-In the current business landscape, women are breaking every stereotype and dominating every sector, bringing a corporate shift in the business space.
+In the current business landscape, Prominent Women Leaders are breaking every stereotype and dominating every sector, bringing a corporate shift in the business space.
 Furthermore, there is evidence that women are playing a significant role in determining the business future can be seen as predicted by the global business magazines across the globe.

-Along with dominating the business space, women leaders may play a significant role in promoting peace, security, and prosperity.
+Along with dominating the business space, Prominent Women Leaders may play a significant role in promoting peace, security, and prosperity.
 They are also playing a crucial role in promoting human rights, justice, national reconciliation, and economic regeneration through participation in peace processes and other formal decision-making procedures.
 Today, investing in women’s leadership is a step towards sustainable development, making this world more secure and peaceful place for everyone.